oikmeg/pornhub-dl/README.md

 Fixes and PR's are always welcome, but it might take a while for them to be reviewed and merged.
 This project has a very low priority in my current schedule ;D.

+**Further Disclaimer**

+This project is not associated in any way with the operators of the official pornhub.com It's just a small and fun side-project in reaction to
+1. Possibly imminent media censorship in the EU through upload filters.
+2. Free global premium in 2020.

 ## Setup

 1. You will need `poetry` for dependency management and venv creation: `poetry install`